-A time complexity doesn't tell the exact number of times the code inside a loop is executed, but it only tells the order of magnitude.
+A time complexity does not indicate the exact number of times the code inside a loop is executed, but it only shows the order of magnitude.
 In the following examples, the code inside the loop is executed 3n, n+5 and $\lceil n/2 \rceil$ times, but the time complexity of each code is O(n).